Nonprofit Education Internship in Malawi

 • Be strong communicator

-During your internship, you’ll be lucky enough to stay at a lodge in the northern town of Nkhata Bay.
-Located on the banks of Lake Malawi, with views of palm trees and green-blue water, this lodge has an idyllic location and a relaxed vibe.
-You’ll enjoy a private beach, beautiful gardens, a beach bar, and several communal spaces.
-The rooms are comfortable dormitories, although there are options of upgrading to single chalets, too.
-The lodge is a hub for people who are volunteering their time at different community and environmental projects in the area, so you can expect to share this gorgeous space with like-minded people.
+You’ll stay at a popular backpackers in the northern town of Nkhata Bay.
+Located on Lake Malawi, with views of palm trees and green-blue water, this lodge has an idyllic location and a relaxed vibe.
+You’ll enjoy a private beach, beautiful gardens, a lakeside bar, and communal spaces.
+The rooms are comfortable 6 bed dormitories, although there are options of upgrading to single chalets (at an extra fee).
+The lodge is a hub for people who are volunteering their time at different communities and environmental projects in the area, so you can expect to share this space with like-minded people.

 DATES & RATES